TABLE OF CONTENTS

 Trimmers can earn between $150 to $200 per pound, but usually on the lower end of the daily pay rate.
 A skilled trimmer can make $25 an hour or more at today’s current rate.

-On average, trimming jobs with hourly wages pay between $12 and $15 an hour or more if you’ll be doing more plant management.
+On average, trimming jobs pay between $13 and $20 an hour or more if you’ll be doing more plant management.

-- Colorado trimmers can earn $12 to $16 per hour
+- Colorado trimmers can earn on average $16 per hour

 Here, you’ll find the average pay per hour by state: